-If no elevation requests are submitted during the 60-day review period, or if any requests are withdrawn or resolved, the proponent shall complete the Statement of Completion form found in Schedule II, submit a copy to the Minister, the Director and the Regional Coordinator and place a copy on the project file.
+If no elevation requests are submitted during the 60-day review period, or if any requests are withdrawn or resolved, the proponent shall complete the Statement of Completion form found in Schedule II of this Guide, submit a copy to the Minister, the Director and the EA Coordinator and place a copy on the project file.
 For more information on project file requirements, see B.5.